-Their holes are usually located on the underside of wood surfaces, including siding, soffits, overhangs, decks, fence posts, fascia boards, and window frames.
-We recommend spraying twice during the spring months at intervals of 3-4 weeks.
-Sometimes the bees may bore into painted or varnished wood.
+Their holes are usually located on the underside of wood surfaces, We recommend spraying twice during the spring months at intervals of 3-4 weeks to most efficiently prevent carpenter bee damage.

-If protected from the elements like rain, this residual insecticide will last 2 to 3 months.
+When protected from the elements like rain, residual insecticides will last 2 to 3 months.
 If applied in late winter, the treatment will stay active through most of the carpenter bee season.

-For severe infestations of carpenter bees on cedar and log structures, you may need to repeat the treatments more than twice.
+You may need to repeat carpenter bee treatments more than twice during the spring.
 We suggest an interval of two weeks for spray treatments.
-After each spray treatment, apply D-Fense Dust or Tempo Dust to all possible carpenter bee holes or entry points.
+After each spray treatment, apply D-Fense Dust or Tempo Dust to all possible carpenter bee nests, holes or entry points.

 2. Use Dust In Carpenter Bee Nests

 Although the initial damage to wood appears as a small hole, only an inch or two deep, it usually extends at a 90-degree angle.
 The female will turn 90 degrees and bore a channel from 6 inches to as long as 4 feet.
-This channel serves as the main corridor from which she will drill small chambers a few inches deep.
-These chambers become egg holders.
-She will deposit an egg, bring in some food, and then seal it off to ensure the egg's development.
+This channel serves as the main corridor from which she will drill small chambers.
+These chambers serve as egg nests.
+She deposits eggs.
+Brings in food, and then seals off the area to ensure the egg's development.